JOJ0/synadm/CONTRIBUTING.md

 ### Programming

-* Pick an [open issue on GitHub](https://codeberg.org/synadm/synadm/issues) or a not yet implemented [Synapse Admin API](https://synadm.readthedocs.io/en/latest/features.html) (see [API to CLI Mapping](https://synadm.readthedocs.io/en/latest/features.html)) and start implementing it, then submit a pull-request when you are ready.
+* Pick an [open issue on Codeberg](https://codeberg.org/synadm/synadm/issues) or a not yet implemented [Synapse Admin API](https://synadm.readthedocs.io/en/latest/features.html) (see [API to CLI Mapping](https://synadm.readthedocs.io/en/latest/features.html)) and start implementing it, then submit a pull-request when you are ready.
   * If you'd like to receive "early feedback" even though you think your code is not ready yet, submit your PR already and set it to draft state.
-You can then mention us (`@` then followed by a GitHub username).
+You can then mention us (`@` then followed by a username).
   * It's ok to open a Draft PR even if you don't want our feedback yet but it helps you in any way.
 We won't bother you until you ping us.
 * Don't forget to check if the feature you are submitting is listed on [API to CLI Mapping](https://synadm.readthedocs.io/en/latest/features.html) already.
 If not, please add it to the corresponding table (preferably in a separate commit).